-We Invite You to Contact Us
+We Invite You to Schedule a Free Estate Planning Consultation

-Part of a proper estate plan can include a Will.
-A Will allows a person to control what happens to their assets after they pass.
+The Last Will and Testament is by far the most well known instrument in the estate plan.
+A Will allows a person to control what happens to their assets after they pass away.
 If one should die without a Will, you would be considered to have died “intestate.”
-This means that the state of North Carolina.
+This means that your assets will pass to your heirs based on the intestate succession laws of North Carolina.

-- Health Care Power of Attorney (HCPOA)
+- Health Care Power of Attorney

 To learn more about Health Care Documents click here.

 A properly created Durable Power of Attorney is a document that grants certain financial powers to another person called your “Agent”.
 This type of document can be broadly drafted to include many powers, or can be very narrowly focused to only allow the Agent to perform limited tasks, such as close on a piece of real property, etc. The Durable Power of Attorney is an instrument that is often needed in during a critical time of your life.
 Not having a Power of Attorney during a critical time can also lead to the need for an appointment of a guardian.
 Click here to learn more.

 Stand-by Guardianship allows parents to choose who will be the temporary guardian of their children in the event the parents are not able to do so.
 By planning ahead, parents can alleviate the anxiety caused from thinking their children will not be cared for if something unfortunate happens to them.
 In North Carolina, the Standby Guardian can act as guardian of the children for up to 90 days.
 During the temporary guardianship period, the Standby Guardian can petition the Court to become the permanent guardian.

 Parents can authorize their trusted family and friends to make healthcare decisions for their children.
 Providing this authorization in advance to your family and friends your children often spend time with will ensure that your children will receive all the necessary medical care even when a parent is unavailable.